-- 1. Log in to the NES Administrator Console with an account that is an NES Administrator. - 2.
-From the navigation bar, select Policies.
+- 1. Log in to the NES Administrator Console with an account that is an NES Administrator.

+- 2. On the navigation bar, click Policies.

-The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
-In the Policies window, select the active policy. - 4.
-Select the Temperature Alerts option. - 5.
-Click Save.
+- 3. In the Policies window, select the active policy.

+- 4. Select the Temperature Alerts option.

+- 5. Click Save.